Cpos64/R.E.M./PLANNER.md

 [] Brainstorm ideas for the UI/look of the app

 [] Have way to store characters that people mention in there dreams so AI and readers of dreams know who you dreamed about.

-[] Update Home, Me, and ChatSLEEPT windows with 04-mini-high and update Navigation window

 [] Update dream logs to include ChatSLEEPT for image creation of dreams